datocms/generator-datocms-plugin/generators/app/templates/README.md

 ## Publishing

+Before publishing this plugin, make sure:

+* you've properly described any configuration parameters in this README file;
-To publish this plugin, make sure to properly compile this project `package.json` following the [official rules](https://www.datocms.com/docs/plugins/publishing/), then run
+* you've properly compiled this project's `package.json` following the [official rules](https://www.datocms.com/docs/plugins/publishing/);
+* you've added a cover image (`cover.png`) and a preview GIF (`preview.gif`) into the `docs` folder.

+When everything's ready, just run:

 ```
 yarn publish